sonson-arch/DCST2002-Webutvikling-Oving4/README.md

 process.env.MYSQL_DATABASE = '...';
 ```

-4. Similarly, create a *test* database configuration file called "config.js" in the "test" directory.
+6. Similarly, create a *test* database configuration file called "config.js" in the "test" directory.

-5. Run the API:
+7. Use the following command to run the API:

 ```
 npm run start
 ```

-6. Execute the unit tests:
+8. Use the following command to execute the unit tests:

 ```
 npm run test